Do you feel a calling to connect with others, yourself and nature in new ways, to go deeper, to explore, to expand? Are you ready to answer that call?

 To apply or if you have any further questions, please contact Weston Pew at firstname.lastname@example.org.

 Weston Pew is the founder and director of Inner Wild and is also the founder of the Sacred Door Trail.
 Weston grew up in the mountains of Montana and has been working with youth and young adults in the wilderness since he was 18.
 He is an alum of the National Outdoor Leadership School’s semester-long program and has backpacked all over the world.
 For the past 8-years, his work and studies have focused on rites of passage, pilgrimage, and individual development through wilderness settings, which lead him to the creation of The Sacred Door Trail and Inner Wild.
-He recently wrapped up a master’s in experiential education from Prescott College and is currently getting his Ph.D from Pacifica College in depth psychology with a focus on community, liberation, and ecopsychology.
-He also launched of a new leadership program for high schoolers he is founding in Brooklyn called Mavericks Education, which opened its doors in the fall of 2017.
+He holds a masters in experiential education from Prescott College and a masters in depth psychology with a focus on community, liberation, indigenous and ecopsychology from the Pacifica Graduate Institute.
+He currently lives in Brooklyn, NY, where we runs individual and group programming that supports the cultivation of relational wisdom and leadership.

 Shannon Ongaro holds a Master’s Degree in History for Montana State University and a Master of Fine Arts in creative writing from Naropa University, in addition to her Bachelor’s degree in Biology from Humboldt State University.
 Shannon has taught professionally at the college level, and has spent summers training river guides and working as an instructor at Montana Whitewater Guide School.
 An avid backcountry skier and outdoor enthusiast, Shannon has traveled extensively all over the world – including Central and South America, New Zealand, Africa, and Europe.
 Over the past spring and fall of 2016 and 2017 Shannon worked supporting refugees in Greece through the NGO, Refuge Support Europe.
 She also works for the Tandana Foundation, a non-profit organization that oversees service projects in Ecuador and Mali, West Africa.
 Additionally, she is a co-founder of a local arts project BOOMA (Benevolent Order of Mountain Artists) through which, she organizes twice-yearly collaborative community art projects.